yarnoiser/async-io/README.md

 ```
 [procedure] (make-writer fd)
 ```
-Sets the file descriptor *fd* into nonblocking mode and returns a writer which is used to read input from *fd*.
+Sets the file descriptor *fd* into non-blocking mode and returns a writer which is used to read input from *fd*.

 #### writer?
 ```